SGDInstitute/apollo/content/collections/pages/mblgtacc/how-to-register.md

             text: 'virtual track'
           -
             type: text
-            text: ' programming is available on the ' -
+            text: ' programming will be available on the ' -
             type: text
             marks: